6 Science Podcasts for Kids

 “How hot is the sun?”

 Sound familiar?
 You probably have a curious child on your hands…and you might be flooded with more science-y questions than you can answer.
 Let podcasts for kids help!
-Whether you and your child have a long commute, you’re looking for an educational weekend activity, or you simply want an alternative to screen or TV time, try these six science podcasts for kids.
+Whether you and your child have a long drive ahead, you’re looking for an educational weekend activity, or you simply want an alternative to screen or TV time, try these six science podcasts for kids.

 This award-winning podcast aims to encourage children’s natural curiosity by exploring many different topics.
 Co-hosted by Molly Bloom and a different child each week, Brains On features over 100 episodes and values listener participation.
 You can even can submit your child’s questions for a chance to be added to the Brains Honor Roll.
 Past episode topics include fire vs. lasers, roller coasters, soil, salty snacks, cats, and how books are made and how we read them.